shopping Uva ursi - two varieties

 forest feast for foxes

 We offer bulk uva ursi in both uva ursi leaf powder and uva ursi leaf whole.
 What is uva ursi you may ask?
 Uva Ursi is an evergreen shrubby plant found in the mountainous zones of North America and Europe that features compact, glossy green leaves and bright red stems.
 Because it is a favorite foraging plant for bears and foxes, it is more commonly known as bearberry and foxberry.
 Native Americans shared their knowledge in the use of this herb with European settlers.
-In fact, its widespread use in North America and Europe continued until the advent of sulfa antibiotics.
+In fact, its widespread use in North America and Europe.

 Clicking "learn more" next to each variety will take you to individual product pages for details.